NAEd/Spencer Postdoctoral Fellowship

 Applications are reviewed by NAEd members and are judged on the applicant’s past research record, career trajectory, and the quality of the project described in the application.
 To date, the Academy has funded more than 800 postdoctoral fellows.
-This year, we will award up to 30 fellowships to begin during the 2018-2019 academic year.
+This year, we will award 25 fellowships to begin during the 2024-25 academic year.

 The fellowships of $70,000 are intended as salary replacement for one year and to cover other research expenses outlined in the proposal.
 Fellows must not receive other funding in support of their proposed research during the grant period.
 Fellows will also receive additional funds to attend required fellowship retreats and NAEd meetings.